stangreg/Ignitron/hardware/README.md

 6. Solder the 1x4 angled pin header to J2.
 Attach it to the "lower" side of the board so that you can still read the values on the "upper" side of the board.

 ## Final assembly
 Once the enclosure is prepared and the PCB is assembled we can finally put everything together.
-On the main page you can find an image that shows how everything is fit into the enclosure and what goes where.
+On the [main page](https://www.github.com/stangreg/Ignitron) you can find an image that shows how everything is fit into the enclosure and what goes where.
 1. Put the OLED display into the OLED frame, secure it with the bars and put the frame with the display into the enclosure.
 2. Put some insulating tape in the area where the ESP32 with the attached PCB will go.
 3. Install the LEDs and switches into the enclosure and measure how long the cables of the PCB connectors must be for each of them so they reach the PCB.
 Please refer to the resistor listings for R1 - R6 in the PCB BOM on how the numbers are mapped to "Drive", "Mod", etc. Example: SW1 refers to the switch for "Drive", D1 refer to the LED for "Drive".
 4. Take out the switches again to make it easier to solder them later.
-Keep the LEDs inside because we will need to solder them in an installed state anyway.
+Keep the LEDs inside because you will need to solder them in an installed state anyway.
 5. Install the USB adapter if you want to use it.
 6. Solder the PCB connectors to the switches.
 The order of the cables does not matter in this case.
 7. Solder the PCB connectors to the installed LEDs.